itamarLaufer/ai-player/README.md

     }
 }
 ```
 Now we are ready.
 Let's create a Main class.
+The main class runs a tic tac toe game between two AIs and prints the board after each turn.

 ```
 public class Main {